mochen0505/demo-node-api/README.md

 * For WebStorm users:
     In _Edit Configurations_, set _JavaScript file_ to _src/bin/www_, and set _Environment Variables_ to _DEBUG=demo-node-api:\*_

-* For all users, just run:
+* For all users, simply run:
     ```Bash
     npm start
     ```